KorAP/Kustvakt/README.md

   provides user and policy management and extended services (e.g. resource and annotation services) in addition to the basic services.
 This version requires a database (Sqlite is provided) and an LDAP system for user authentication.

-# Services
+# Web-services

-Services including their usage examples are described in the [wiki](https://github.com/KorAP/Kustvakt/wiki).
+Web-services including their usage examples are described in the [wiki](https://github.com/KorAP/Kustvakt/wiki).

 # Setup